Top Five Tips to Help You Become an Organized GMU GradOctober 31, 2018

 - Check out Mason’s Learning Services

 Mason’s Learning Services offers workshops, coaching, as well as a number of online modules to help students with time management, procrastination, and more!
-Learning Services is located within the Counseling & Psychological Services office in Fairfax, on the 3rd floor of SUB I. All graduate students can access services virtually, and students on any campus can arrange individual appointments.
+Learning Services is located within the Counseling & Psychological Services office at the Fairfax Campus, on the 3rd floor of SUB I. All graduate students can access services virtually, and students on any campus can arrange individual appointments.

 - Stay Motivated!